MariEinz/MariEinz.github.io/README.md

 # MariEinz.github.io
-Learning HTML JS and CSS through making a website Sorry this is probably a huge mess!
+Learning HTML JS and CSS through making a website.
+Sorry this is probably a huge mess!